-The exhibition is particularly characterized by important groups of portraits of the American painters Albert Pinkham Ryder, Alfred H. Maurer and Vincent Canade; of Colonel T. E. Lawrence, Albert Einstein, John Dewey, Mrs. Chester Dale, Lincoln Kirstein and others, portrayed at different times of their lives by more than one artist in various media.
+The exhibition is particularly characterized by important groups of portraits of the American painters Albert Pinkham Ryder, Alfred H. Maurer and Vincent Canadé; of Colonel T. E. Lawrence, Albert Einstein, John Dewey, Mrs. Chester Dale, Lincoln Kirstein and others, portrayed at different times of their lives by more than one artist in various media.

-Also on exhibition will be the famous conversation piece by John Sloan, showing John Butler Yeats, Alan Seegar, Van Wyck Brooks and others at Petitpas' restaurant, and many other famous likenesses of celebrated men and women, such as James Joyce, Sigmund Freud, Charles Chaplin, John Masefield, D. H. Lawrence, George Gershwin, Katharine Cornell, and a portrait of W. Somerset Maugham just completed by Joseph Hirsch.
+Also on exhibition will be the famous conversation piece by John Sloan, showing John Butler Yeats, Alan Seegar, Van Wyck Brooks estaurant, and many other famous likeand women, such as James Joyce, Sigmund and others at Petitpas' restaurant, and many other famous likenesses of celebrated men and women, such as James Joyce, Sigmund Freud, Charles Chaplin, John Masefield, D. H. Lawrence, George Gershwin, Katharine Cornell, and a portrait of W. Somerset Maugham just completed by Joseph Hirsch.
 One of the most unusual portraits shown in the exhibition is Marguerite Zorach's needlework tapestry of the family of John D. Rockefeller, Jr. at their summer home.

 The exhibition includes many acknowledged masterpieces of modern art of various schools, such as the great Thurneyssen portraits and that of Mme.
-Tilla Durieux by Renoir, Boldini's Miss Edith Blair, Theodore Duret portrayed by both Whistler and Vuillard, two portraits by the legendary Marcel Duchamp, whose work is rarely shown, Augustus John's renowned portrait of the Marchesa Casati, John Kane's selfportrait, Henri Rousseau's portrait of Joseph Brummer, and Ivan LeLorraine Albright's portrait of George Washington Stafford.
+Tilla Durieux by Renoir, Boldini's Miss Edith Blair, Theodore Duret portrayed by both Whistler and Vuillard, two portraits by the legendary Marcel Duchamp, whose work is rarely shown, Augustus John's renowned portrait of the Marchesa Casati, John Kane's self-portrait, Henri Rousseau's portrait of Joseph Brummer, and Ivan LeLorraine Albright's portrait of George Washington Stafford.